Priority on Simplicity and Compatibility

 Here is quick overview that you can complete in 20 minutes covering the most basic, compatible Markdown everyone should learn.
 The priority is on simplicity and maximum compatibility.
 It allows your content to be used everywhere.
 There is no more ubiquitous form of knowledge storage.

 A paragraph is either a long single line of text followed by a blank line or multiple lines one after another.
-There are solid arguments to use one or the other depending on your needs.
 You pick but it’s a good idea to use one consistently throughout the same document or knowledge base.

 One star for italics:

 Any time you don’t want, say, a star (

 $) to be recognized by the Markdown parser just put a backslash in front of it.
 This goes for all the other special symbols used in Markdown.
 In fact, you can put a backslash (